 The Nottinghamshire boasts two magnificent 18 hole courses, set in 340 acres of parkland.
-We are proud to have been chosen to host the English Girls Open Championship in 2016, the first time that the U18, U16 and U14 events have all been at one venue.
+We are proud to have hosted the English Girls Open Championship back in 2016, the first time that the U18, U16 and U14 events have all been at one venue.

 An ongoing programme of redevelopment and improvement to both means The Nottinghamshire continues to offer a challenge to golfers of all abilities.

 The Championship Course

 Comprising a front nine, set around an impressive lake and waterways complex that not only offers a golfing challenge but is also home to a considerable amount of wildlife.